The Nation and Athenaeum

 The Nation and Athenaeum, or simply The Nation, was a United Kingdom political weekly newspaper with a Liberal/Labour viewpoint.
-It was formed in 1921 from the merger of the Athenaeum, a literary magazine published in London since 1828, and the smaller and newer Nation, edited by Henry William Massingham.
+It was formed in 1921 from the merger of the Athenaeum, a literary magazine published in London since 1828, and the smaller and newer The Nation, edited by Henry William Massingham.

 The enterprise was purchased by a group led by the economist John Maynard Keynes in 1923.
 From then on, it carried numerous articles by Keynes.